By Cat, Jan 2007; updated Dec 2007 (Photo, right, from Wikimedia Commons)

-- Linoleic Acid (LA, an Omega-6): This polyunsaturated fat is present in almost all vegetables; most Americans get enough of this essential fat (1).
+- Linoleic Acid (LA, an Omega-6; see Omeag-3 and Omega-6 section below): This polyunsaturated fat is present in almost all vegetables; most Americans get enough of this essential fat (1).

-- Linolenic Acid (an Omega-3): This anti-inflammatory polyunsaturated fat is problematic in the typical modern American diet, as it is present only in foods not commonly included at the dinner table or on the run.
+- Linolenic Acid (an Omega-3; see Omeag-3 and Omega-6 section below): This anti-inflammatory polyunsaturated fat is problematic in the typical modern American diet, as it is present only in foods not commonly included at the dinner table or on the run.
 You can find this fat in nuts and seeds (such as flax seeds).
 Deep-water fish (salmon, halibut, tuna) also provide Omega-3, not as linolenic acid, but as the linolenic derivatives EPA and DHA.

 - Conjugated Linoleic Acid (CLA) is a special form of Linoleic Acid that has a trans double bond (one of the few naturally occurring and healthful trans fats).
 It comes in many isomeric forms, some of which are Omega-6.
 The human body cannot make this fat; it is known to be found only in the butterfat, organ meats, and meat of cows and other ruminants that are grass fed (pastured).
 But because no essential purpose has yet been discovered for CLA, most sources do not consider it “essential” (1, 5).

 Essential nutrients, such as vitamins, minerals, and certain amino acids are considered essential if they are required for specific body or cellular function, and cannot be made by the body from other nutrients.
 This is also true of certain fats.

 Omega-3 and Omega-6

 The Omega number (3 or 6 refers to the position of the last double bond in the fatty acid chain.